-It draws many aspects together: elements of and meanings from the ancient ways, linked with Christianity and my experiences of places, including Cathedrals, Buddhist Stupas, Hindu Temples, Stone Circles, the Labyrinth at Chartres – always coming back to nature.
+It draws many aspects together: elements of and meanings from the ancient ways, linked with my experiences of places, including Cathedrals, Buddhist Stupas, Hindu Temples, Stone Circles, the Labyrinth at Chartres – always coming back to nature.

 And a question: ‘Did cathedrals, temples, stupas and labyrinths originate in the forest?’

 ‘Serenade’, the central piece came first, followed by the five portals, drapes and finally the sonic landscape (a collaboration with Alec Dent).

 Breathing Space celebrates nature, humanity and the spirit.

 How I arrived at Breathing Space.